The drawback to Yeti Blue USB Microphones for podcasting

 The resulting sound I got using this advice was what I would describe as hollow.

 The Contrarian Advice that Works Better

-A few contrarians online say to turn the gain knob higher and turn down input level at the computer.
+A few contrarians online say to turn the gain knob higher and turn down input level at the computer or software.
 That worked for me.
-The sound was much richer, but without picking up all the background noise.
+The sound was much richer, and without picking up all the background noise.

 Here are the exact steps I followed

 - I plugged my best set of headphones directly into the Yeti so I could monitor the sound while I made adjustments.

 - I turned the gain knob on the back of the Yeti all the way up.
 I could hear EVERYTHING.